-“Where there is data smoke, there is business fire” warned Thomas C. Redman in his book Data Driven yet only half of audit teams are performing data analytics on every audit, according to Wolters Kluwer’s Touchstone Research for Internal Audit.
+“Where there is data smoke, there is business fire” warned Thomas C. Redman in his book Data Driven yet only half of audit teams are performing data analytics on every audit, according to Wolters Kluwer’s Touchstone Insights for Internal Audit.

 Without a data-driven audit approach, audits are often executed based on gut instinct or worse, simply doing what was done in the last cycle.
 With a rapidly evolving audit environment, auditors need to make decisions on the most impactful areas to focus their attention using the best information they have available.
 More than ever, audits must be data-driven.

 Wolters Kluwer’s Touchstone Insights surveyed more than 1,000 internal auditors across 14 key areas to understand their audit approach.